David Brake's Curriculum Vitae

 Researcher

-Alongside the full-time work and contract work detailed above I was an active freelance journalist - largely writing about computing and the Internet.
+Alongside the full-time work and contract work detailed above I was an active freelance journalist - largely writing about computing and the Internet for publications including Wired, Salon and The Daily Telegraph.

 SummaryAcademic Publication / Employment History / Education and Training / Technology skills